Sprint naar content

 If you commence your studies on 1 September, the direct debit pertaining to your Tuition Fees will be executed on or around 25 September.
 If you commence your studies after 1 September, the direct debit will be executed on or around the 26th of the month in which you commence your studies.

-Incoming Non EU students will receive a payment letter from their study department which must be paid before the deadline.
-In the following academic years payment can be done by direct debit.
+Incoming non-EU students will receive a payment letter from their study department, which must be paid before the deadline.
+In the following academic years, payment can be made by direct debit.

 Before starting your study at Fontys, you must find suitable housing.
 Unfortunately, it is not easy for international students to find accommodation in the Netherlands due to the housing crisis.
 Start your accommodation search early.
 Please be aware that finding a place to live is your own responsibility.
 However, we are happy to assist in any way we can.